Incoming Vets Checklist

 Veterans Administration Educational Benefits

 You’ve also earned your benefits.
-Be sure to apply for Veterans Administration Educational Benefits at our Veterans Educational Services Office in Woody Hall, B-258.
+Be sure to apply for Veterans Administration Educational Benefits at our Veterans Educational Services Office in Woody Hall, Room 381.
 Before applying for benefits please ensure that you have all the necessary paperwork to submit with your application.
 An additional handout listing the required documents is available.

 Veterans Services recommends that all student veterans apply for financial aid, and we are here to assist you in applying for federal student financial aid (FAFSA).
 Your recent separation/deployment may have earned you the right to receive federal grants to assist you financially while you are pursuing your career goals through higher education.